machineagency/planager/README.md

 ## Running locally

 1. To start the flask server, run `python server.py`.
-2. To start the frontend, run `npm run start`.
+2. To start the frontend development server, run `npm run dev`.
 3. Navigate to `localhost:8000` in your browser.
 It should open automatically.

 ## Development